NiekBeijloos/Data-Structures-and-Algorithms/Algorithms/Search/Binary/README.md

 ## Characteristics

 The time complexity of Binary search is O(log(N)).
 Each time that N doubles, the amount of steps increase by 1.
-E.g. N = 2 requires 1 step, N = 4 requires 2 steps, etc. The space complexity is O(N).
+E.g. N = 2 requires 1 step, N = 4 requires 2 steps, etc. The space complexity is O(1).

 ## Applicability